roemeor/personnel_scheduling/README.md

 After having done this, you can start Jupyter Lab from your original `base` environment, and choose the `personnel_scheduling` kernel that has all needed packages installed.

+Please note: It is helpful to have `nb_conda_kernels` installed in the `base` environment.

+To install this package, type `

 ## General Project Structure